mt nysa mystery school

 The Hiereus then and now

 Any individual in a state of purity may perform rituals in Ancient Hellenic Religion; clergy has never been required for this.
-Hiereis were an extension of the community and dedicated representatives of it (to the Theoi, Gods), often facilitating festivals, rites of passage, and divinations.
+Hiereis were an extension of the community and dedicated representatives of it (to the Theoi, Gods), often facilitating festivals, rites of passage, and specialised rites of purification.
 Most importantly, they maintained and promoted the cult of their deity (including care of the sanctuary and cult images).
 In the ancient Hellenic world, an individual could become a sacred official by appointment, election, lot, inheritance, or even purchase.
 It did not require a specific training, personal calling, or spiritual gift, but was civic in nature – though certain attributes could set apart a good hiereus (generosity, piety, and so on).
 As we cannot (and do not wish to) replicate the societal structures of Archaic-Classical Greece, there is no straightforward process for becoming a modern Hellenic priest or priestess.

 curriculum and tuition